 - In Final Fantasy XIV: Shadowbringers, the Arc Villain explains his Freudian Excuse to the heroes by forcing them to relive the destruction of Amaurot and seeing if they can survive.
 The city is infested with monsters, the citizens are fleeing, the buildings are collapsing, and yes, it's all on fire.

 - In Grand Theft Auto: San Andreas, you will come across flaming cars during riots.

-- In Mortal Kombat: Shaolin Monks, after players (Liu Kang and/or Kung Lao, as well Scorpion and/or Sub-Zero) arrive to the Shaolin temple where Raiden will prize them and the other warriors of the Earthrealm for their courage, a Tarkatan army goes to invade and destroy the temple by throwing giant balls of rock on-fire via catapults.
-Then the stage starts with the temple on fire and with various monks running and screaming when they're burn, also damaging the player.
+- In Mortal Kombat: Shaolin Monks, after players (Liu Kang and/or Kung Lao, as well Scorpion and/or Sub-Zero) arrive at the Shaolin temple where Raiden will prize them and the other warriors of the Earthrealm for their courage, a Tarkatan army goes to invade and destroy the temple by throwing giant balls of rock on-fire via catapults.
+Then the stage starts with the temple on fire and with various monks running and screaming when they're burning, also damaging the player.

 - Team Fortress 2: The Pyro is shown in his/her/its Meet the Pyro short to be perfectly capable of spreading fear as well as flames.
 The short eventually employs this trope near the end, in which hapless BLU mercenaries all run around in a blind, terrified panic as everything around them is consumed by fire.

 - The Brak Show: In one episode, Brak's mother leaves Brak and his father alone in the house; after a few minutes, the house is shown in complete disarray and Father asks Brak about the status of the fire.
 Brak (in bunker gear) replies, "It's contained for now."

 - SpongeBob SquarePants: